Newsletter

 But you may not know:

-Auction Compass helps Whatnot TCG and Sports Cards sellers make better weekly stream decisions by looking at public viewership patterns, competition pressure, and promotion timing context.
+Auction Compass helps Whatnot TCG and Sports Cards sellers make better weekly stream decisions by checking crowding, audience fit, and the moments worth amplifying.
 It is built for sellers who want clearer schedule guidance and smarter promotion decisions rather than guessing from convenience alone.
 Best time to go live on Whatnot.

 That is the missing layer.